-W. Kamau Bell, a Bay Area comedian and host of the CNN docu-series "United Shades of America," recently took his show to the Arizona-Mexico border to interview folks on both sides about immigration and all of the issues that come with it.
+W. Kamau Bell, a Bay Area comedian and host of the CNN docu-series "United Shades of America," took his show to the Arizona-Mexico border to interview folks on both sides about immigration and all of the issues that come with it.

-Coincidentally, British comedian Jamali Maddix also recently traveled to the Arizona border region for the latest season of his Vice network series, "Hate Thy Neighbor."
+Coincidentally, British comedian Jamali Maddix also traveled to the Arizona border region for the latest season of his Vice network series, "Hate Thy Neighbor."

 'Bizarre Foods' on Travel Channel